La Langue Verte

 Curated by Luca Avanzini

-Six giant books rest in the exhibition rooms of the Jean-Cocteau Cultural Center in Les Lilas, Paris.
-They are open on the ground, on a carpet punctuated by a pattern of tribal masks around which figurines seem to dance.
-These are extraordinary and very special books: they contain no words and tell new stories every day.
-The creatures they house go to bed with two eyes and wake up with three more.
-A visitor who returns several times to consult them would believe to be crazy, or would swear to have seen certain figures disappear under flat areas of color.
-These are the Langue Verte books from the CANEMORTO trio, magical books that the Jean-Cocteau Cultural Center and the André-Malraux Library were lucky enough to be able to show in an astonishing exhibition made for and by children.
+Six giant books occupy the exhibition rooms of the Jean Cocteau Cultural Centre in Les Lilas, Paris.
+They lie open on the ground, atop a carpet punctuated by a pattern of tribal masks surrounded by figurines that seem to dance.
+These are no ordinary books.
+They contain no words and tell new stories every day.
+The creatures that live within them go to bed with two eyes and wake up with three.
+A visitor who returns on multiple occasions to consult them might think they were losing their mind or swear they had seen certain figures disappear beneath flat areas of colour.
+These are the Langue Verte books by the CANEMORTO trio, magical volumes that the Jean Cocteau Cultural Centre and the André-Malraux Library were fortunate to present in an extraordinary exhibition for and by children.

-How can we account for this energy within the institutional walls of an art center, without extinguishing the sacred fire of the dead dog?
-First rule: reverse the rules.
-The works “fall” from the walls, they take the form of books arranged in the rooms like islands on which children crawl, roll and walk in search of treasures hidden in the geological stratification of their pages.
-Second rule, divert the first law of an exhibition room: do not touch the works.
-In the world of the Langue Verte, it is not just a matter of touching them but of transforming them.
-Colored pencils are left available to anyone under the age of 12, an age at which one would transition into adult society.
-The pages of each volume, inhabited by mysterious and quirky figures barely sketched, are just waiting for the children's drawings to transform and come to life.
-By breaking the verticality specific to traditional museography and canceling any safety distance, the works become the ground for an encounter which is not only symbolic.
-It is a physical, sensory encounter with the unknown which reveals us to ourselves.
+How can we preserve this energy within the institutional walls of an art centre without extinguishing the sacred fire of the dead dog?
+The first rule: reverse the rules.
+The works ‘fall’ from the walls, taking the form of books scattered around the rooms like islands.
+Children crawl, roll, and walk on them, seeking treasures hidden within the geological strata of their pages.
+The second rule challenges the sacred law of galleries: do not touch the works.
+In the world of Langue Verte, it is not just a matter of touching the works but of transforming them.
+Coloured pencils are provided for anyone under the age of 12, the traditional age of transition into adulthood.
+The pages of each book, inhabited by quirky and mysterious sketched figures, are just waiting to be brought to life with children's drawings.
+By breaking the traditional museum format and removing the safety distance, these works become spaces for direct interaction.
+It is not a merely symbolic encounter but a physical, sensory experience with the unknown that reveals something of ourselves.

-More than 1500 children participated in this collective performance from October to December 2021.
-Following the instructions given by CANEMORTO, set out in a video in the style of Fluxus protocols, they took off their shoes, chose a color and let their imagination run wild on the thick paper of these magical books.
-Sometimes in teams, some solo or in groups of friends, they exchanged pencils and supported each other in wild freestyles without ever wondering if they had the right to express oneself or how to do so.
-Some followed the outlines of the characters drawn with six hands by CANEMORTO, others ignored them, still others covered them vehemently, like graffiti artists on a “punishment” mission covering the subway trains with their obsessive gesture.
-The result is a jam session where we no longer recognize the features of the artists or those of the children, breaking with the division that underpins adult society.
-The Langue Verte is a free patois, constantly renewed.
-Its alphabet is traced by the gestures which punctuate a ritual where the collective transcends the individual, nourishing itself from its unique imprint: its style.
-It is a danced language whose patterns vary according to the vibrations of lines, tones, and pencil strokes, sometimes soft, sometimes powerful.
-As in a new Babylon, the members of the Langue Verte tribe understand each other without speaking, united in the freedom that makes childhood the terrain of all possibilities.
+More than 1,500 children participated in this collective performance from October to December 2021.
+Following instructions given by CANEMORTO in a video in the style of Fluxus protocols, the children removed their shoes, selected a colour and let their imaginations run wild on the thick paper of these magical books.
+Working alone, in teams or with friends, they exchanged pencils and supported each other in wild freestyles, never questioning their inalienable right to express themselves or how to do so.
+Some followed the rough outlines of the characters drawn by the six hands of CANEMORTO, others ignored them entirely.
+Still others aggressively covered them, like graffiti artists on a mission to reclaim the subway trains with their own obsessive gesture.
+The result was a jam session where the lines between the artists’ and children’s work disappeared, breaking free from the division that underpins adult society.
+Langue Verte is a living, evolving patois.
+Its alphabet is formed by the collective gestures of a ritual where the group transcends the individual, feeding off its unique style.
+It is a danced language, with patterns that shift according to vibrations in lines, tones, and pencil strokes, at times gentle, at others powerful.
+Like a new Babylon, the members of the Langue Verte tribe understand one another without speaking, united in the freedom that makes childhood a land of limitless possibility.

 Luca Avanzini